Givenchy's Clare Waight Keller designs Markle's sleek dress

 Before the wedding, the top guesses from Britain's bookmakers for Markle's wedding dress designer included Erdem, founded by Canadian-born designer Erdem Moralioglu; Ralph & Russo, the couture designers that Markle chose for her engagement dress; Alexander McQueen, the label that created Kate's wedding gown; Stella McCartney; Burberry and Oscar de la Renta.

-Yet one of them may have a second chance: Markle will be wearing a second dress for the Saturday evening reception being hosted by Prince Charles.
+It's likely one of them will have designed Markle's second dress for the evening reception being hosted by Prince Charles.

 ———